 Unlike sweet cherry varieties, sour cherries (either Morello or Amerelle) are self-pollinating.
 But Morello cherries come with dark red flesh and offer red juice.

 But do you know a glass of tart cherry juice is a good idea for summer breakfast?
-In reality, their benefits are impressive, and I will explain later.
+They can offer a lot of great health benefits.
 And now, let’s check these 4 popular Morello-style cherries with a lot of delightful information.

 21. English Morello